IKIM-Essen/ClusterDocs/source/part4.md

 The running container uses the host Linux kernel.
 It is not a complete virtual machine and does not emulate arbitrary hardware.

+## Rootless execution on a shared cluster

+For normal execution, Apptainer is rootless: the process keeps the submitting user's RCC user and group access instead of gaining unrestricted `root` access on the host, and it does not require a privileged Docker-style daemon.
+The host kernel, drivers, devices, filesystem permissions, and Slurm allocation remain under RCC control.
+This reduces the attack surface on compute nodes shared by unrelated projects and prevents a container from becoming a shortcut around project membership or scheduler allocation.

+Rootless is not a data sandbox.
+A container process can read, change, or delete visible host files wherever the submitting user already has permission.
+Bind only the required paths, make input binds read-only where possible, keep credentials outside images, and use reviewed immutable images.

 ## A container is not the research project

 Do not place raw patient-derived data, final results, credentials, or the only copy of scripts inside an image.
 The image should contain software.
 Project data remains in approved host directories and becomes visible inside the container through bind mounts.